 - Protect rare and federally-threatened wildlife and plant species.

-OSMP is committed to working with the community on next steps and options that would meet the project’s goals and objectives.
-Your input at the May 20 meeting, along with your feedback at a community event last year, will shape concepts of potential site changes for additional community review later this year.
+OSMP is committed to working with the community on next steps and conceptual alternatives that would meet the project’s goals and objectives.
+Your input at the October 15 meeting and through this online questionnaire, along with your feedback at the previous community events, will shape OSMP’s recommendation to the OSBT later this year.
 If you have questions or comments in the meantime, feel free to reach out to the project manager, Maki Boyle at [email protected] or 720-445-2596.